-Ultimately, the uniqueness of the Kato decomposition allows us to define a unique, gauge-invariant sorting of the Floquet eigenstates according to the period-averaged Kato energies $\xi_{\K,n}(T)$; this opens up the possibility of identifying the Floquet ground state and defining filling for Floquet-Bloch bands, resolving a long-standing problem of Floquet theory.
-Note that it is the Kato operator $\Xi_\K(T,0)$, and not the Kato Hamiltonian $\HK(t)$, that provides a physically meaningful spectrum; this is because the eigenvalues $\xi_{\K,n}(T)$ of $\Xi_\K(T,0)$ are manifestly independent of the phase of the drive (Floquet gauge), unlike the Kato energies.
-As expected, one can show that $\Xi_\K(T,0){=}T\HF[0]$ coincide in the infinite frequency limit~($\omega{\to}\infty$).
-Therefore, the gauge-invariant sorting of the Floquet spectrum agrees with the fixed-gauge spectral unfolding of inverse-frequency expansion.
-We do not expect a simple high-frequency expansion to exist for the Kato Hamiltonian and AGP as they encode non-perturbative information about the change of eigenstates, cf.~appendix~\ref{app:HFE}; moreover, the relation between the manifestly Floquet-gauge invariant van Vleck formulation of the Floquet Hamiltonian and Eq.~\eqref{eq:Floquet_STA} is currently unclear.
-Whereas pertubative expansions break down due to resonances, the Kato sorting is well-defined at any drive frequency; we exemplify this in Fig.~\ref{fig:floquetGS}, for a toy model recently suggested to host a Floquet ground state beyond the perturbative regime \cite{Ikeda_2024}.
+As expected, in the infinite frequency limit~($\omega{\to}\infty$) one can show that $\Havg[0]{=}\HF[0]$ coincide.
+Therefore, at high frequencies, the average-energy sorting of the Floquet spectrum agrees with the spectral unfolding of the inverse-frequency expansion.
+However, we do not expect a simple high-frequency expansion to exist for the Kato Hamiltonian and AGP as they encode non-perturbative information about the change of eigenstates, cf.~appendix~\ref{app:HFE}; moreover, the relation between the manifestly Floquet-gauge invariant van Vleck formulation of the Floquet Hamiltonian and Eq.~\eqref{eq:Floquet_STA} is currently unclear.
+Whereas pertubative expansions break down due to resonances, the average-energy sorting is well-defined at any drive frequency and in the thermodynamic limit.
+We exemplify this in Fig.~\ref{fig:floquetGS}, for a toy model recently suggested to host a Floquet ground state beyond the perturbative regime \cite{Ikeda_2024}.